maubanel/UE5-Blueprints/private-variables/README.md

 ##### `Step 4.`\|`ITB`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Name the variable something that describes what it does.
 I called it `LightColor`.
-II also put it in a **Category** called `Light` (this will not show up by default, you can just type it in and it will add it in the future in this blueprint as a category).
+II also put it in a **Category** called `Color` (this will not show up by default, you can just type it in and it will add it in the future in this blueprint as a category).
 Now where do we enter the value for this variable?
 We go to the default section in the **Details** panel.
 If this is not editable then press the <kbd>Compile</kbd> button, this will make the default available to edit.
 This allows us to set what our base value will be.
 I double clicked on the color bar and set it to yellow (original default was black)

 ![set default value](images/SetDefaultValueToRedDetailsPanel.png)